 Today the line south remains double track and the route north is single.

-North of the station is the signal box, and base of a water tank, on the west side with the goods yard sidings, now a permanent way depot, on the east side opposite.
+North of the station is the signal box, and base of a water tank, on the west side.
+Both platforms had a water column.
+Opposite the tank and box was the goods yard, now a permanent way siding, on the east side of the line.

 Dalwhinnie Distillery, north of the station on the east side, was served by a siding.